-- 1. Name, address, contact person and phone number; - 2.
+- 1. Name, address, contact person and telephone number; - 2.
 Listing of key staff and resumes; - 3.
 Listing of any subconsultants anticipated to be used on this project; - 4.
-An indication of the firm's potential (available manpower) for additional work in the next 30 months; - 5.
-Experience on similar type projects, including location, date completed, contact (reference) name and phone number; and - 6.
+An indication of the firm's potential (available manpower) for additional work in the next twenty-four (24) months; - 5.
+Experience on similar type projects, including location, date completed, contact (reference) name and telephone number; and - 6.
 Proof of professional liability insurance or letter of credit in accordance with Rule 14-75, Florida Administrative Code.